Sécurité Civile: Aircraft

-Sécurité Civile aircraft operate for the Rescue operation and civil-military cooperation branch under the Groupement des Moyens Aériens Sécurité Civile (Aerial Group).
-Aircraft carry the title SECURITE CIVILE on the fuselage sides, together with the international civil defence symbol.
+Sécurité Civile aircraft operate under the rescue operation and civil-military cooperation branch of the Groupement des Moyens Aériens Sécurité Civile (Aerial Group).
+Aircraft carry the title SECURITE CIVILE on their fuselage sides, together with the international civil defence symbol.
 The aircraft are divided into the Groupement des Helicopteres de la Securite Civile (Helicopter Group) and the Groupement des Avions Bombardiers d'Eau (Water Bomber Group).

 Helicopter group

 Aérospatiale Alouette III of the Protection Civile demonstrating at Paris–Le Bourget Airport in 1973.